leonardo-toffalini/viscous/report/moving_densities.typ

 section 2.2 of @karatsonelliptikus.

 == Advection

-#text(red)[*TODO*] Make it clear that this is the first crucial idea of the
-method.
-The idea is that instead of the solving the advection equation as a partial differential equation, we trace a path backwards to where a fluid particle could have come from.

 The problem with solving the advection equation is that it is dependent on the velocity vector, in contrast to the diffusion step where it was only dependent on the previous state of the density field.

+The following novel idea that @stam2003real presents, is to think about the fluid particles moving along the velocity field.
+We must think of our density grid as point masses centered at the middle of each cell, then tracing said point masses along the velocity field.
+The problem with said method, is that it will be unstable, to remedy this, one often reformulates the method as an explicit method to make it stable.
+This simply means that instead of tracing the particles forwards along the velocity field, on must trace back the origin of each particle that ended up in the center of a grid cell. @fig:path-trace-back provides visual understanding for the backwards path tracing.

 After tracing back the possible locations where fluid particles could have come from we might get a particle that came from not the exact center of a grid.
 Remember, that we established that we shall think of the fluid as point masses centered at the middle of the grid cells.
-If a particle came from not the dead center then we must somehow give meaning to it too.
+If a particle came from not the exact center then we must somehow give meaning to it too.
 In this case we will take the linear interpolation of the four closes neighbors of where the particle came from.

-Fluid simulations methods that solve a partial differential equation on a discretized space are called Lagrangian, whereas methods that simulate fluids as a collection of particles are called Eulerian.
-For this reason this method is sometimes called semi-Lagrangian.
+Fluid simulation methods that solve a partial differential equation on a discretized space are called Lagrangian, whereas methods that simulate fluids as a collection of interacting particles are called Eulerian.
+For this reason this method is sometimes called a semi-Lagrangian method, because for the diffusion step we use a Lagrangian method, but for the advection step we temporarily switch to moving particles.

 #align(center)[
   #figure(